Call us now:

 The Chanote application: formalization and registration

-By making this announcement, he officially launches the cadastral operations, which allow third parties with an interest in the land to claim their possible rights of opposition in the event of specific conflicts.
+By making this announcement, he officially launches the cadastral operations, which enable third parties with an interest in the land to assert any possible rights of opposition in the event of specific conflicts.

-The administration then carries out the cadastral survey and all qualified officers carefully inspect the boundaries, location, and extent of the land, while creating a detailed map.
-The plan is then reviewed and, if there are no conflicts or violations, the Chanote is granted.
+The administration then carries out the cadastral survey, and all qualified officers carefully inspect the boundaries, location, and extent of the land while creating a detailed map.
+The authorities then review the plan and, if no conflicts or violations arise, they grant the Chanote.

-The Chanote is registered at the local land registry office, and the information in the register will be as follows: identity of the owner, geographical location of the plot, exact area, cadastral plan, and registration number.
-The original document is given to the holder, while the land department keeps a copy.
+The local land registry office registers the Chanote, and the register includes the following information: identity of the owner, geographical location of the plot, exact area, cadastral plan, and registration number.
+The land department gives the original document to the holder and keeps a copy.

 This is the final step in confirming full ownership of the land on the part of the authorities.